Pressure mounts on BBC over 'sexist' gaffe by presenter

 The incident came after the BBC has this year faced one of the biggest crises in its 90-year history.

-A sex scandal involving the late TV presenter Jimmy Savile threw the broadcaster into turmoil and raised questions about the organization's ethics, leading to the appointment of a new head, Tony Hall.
+A sex scandal involving the late TV presenter Jimmy Savile threw the broadcaster into turmoil and raised questions about the organisation's ethics, leading to the appointment of a new head, Tony Hall.

 (Editing by Ed Osmond)